It is kind of sad really because here’s what I know about those folks without ever having to meet them:

 But once someone makes the decision that they want to take a shot at stand-up comedy, this is exactly what all the so-called comedy “experts” express or imply that you need to do, without any regard to the complexity of all that gave you the comedy talent you have in the first place.

-My perspective on the matter is very simple:
+My take on the matter is very simple:

-You don’t need to know a single joke formula to create and deliver powerful and funny stand-up comedy material for audiences to enjoy.
+You do not need to know a single joke formula to create and deliver powerful and funny stand-up comedy material for audiences to enjoy.

 To try to do so is much like trying to learn all the extremely complex involvement of the muscles, biology, physiology and neurological functions involved with brushing your teeth in order to be able to brush your teeth better.
-In other words, it’s a serious waste of time.
+In other words, it is a serious waste of time.

 The easiest way to do this can be found in the Killer Stand-up Online Course which focuses you being you and structuring what you want to say and express to an audience in the tightest and most compact way possible.

-Now if you are stuck on the whole “joke formula” thing and have some money to waste, you might want to get a hold of Comedy Writing Secrets by Mel Helitzer.
+Now if you’re stuck on the whole “joke formula” thing and have some money to waste, you might want to get a hold of Comedy Writing Secrets by Mel Helitzer (#ad).

 That is probably still the most detailed and extensive book on all things that don’t matter at all or are not needed to know in order produce a stand-up comedy routine that actually work on stage to get big laughs.

-But don’t take my word for it — check it out for yourself.
+But don’t take my word for it — ever.
+Check it out for yourself.
 Then send me a video of you killing on stage as a result of learning all the “secrets” contained in that book.